Quick Response TeamsLorain County, Ohio

 The figures above shows the percentage of overdose survivors and/or family member(s) that were present at the time of outreach.

-The figures below shows the demographic breakdown of overdose survivors, in which contact during a QRT outreach.
+The figures below shows the demographic breakdown of overdose survivors, in which contact was made during a QRT outreach.
 Use the filter below to filter the demographic breakdown, naloxone distribution and outcome data by year.

 The figures below detail Naloxone distribution during QRT outreach visits when contact is made to the overdose survivor and/or the survivor's family member(s).